MasonWirtz/MasonWirtz.github.io/index.md

 title: ""
 ---

-# Welcome!
-# Herzlich Willkommen!

 --------------
-# Mason A. Wirtz
+# Mason A. Wirtz, MA
 --------------

 My name is Mason Wirtz and I am a doctoral candidate at the University of Salzburg with a focus on (variationist) sociolinguistics and second language acquisition.